Son jalisciense: History

 The early origins of the son jalisciense and other early Mexican sones is not very well documented, as it was mostly an aural and local tradition until the early 20th century.
-It included rhythmic components that originated in Spain, pre-colonial Mexico, and different African regions.
+It included rhythmic components that originated in Spain, pre-colonial Mexico, and different Indigenous regions.
 In the wake of the Spanish colonization of Mexico in the 16th century, they also brought many precursors to modern European instruments.
 This included winds and strings which were quickly adopted by the native population.
 According to legend, the genre of son jalisciense originated in the town of Cocula, Jalisco, where the traditional characteristics were solidified in the latter half of the 19th century.
 It is even believed that the word "mariachi" originated from a now-extinct language of this region.

 Following the Mexican Revolution, the prominence of mariachi (and thus the son jalisciense which is a fundamental component of mariachi) began to skyrocket.
 It became a symbol of national pride, and mariachis became a fixture of government events.
 It was during this time that the music underwent significant urbanization and standardization.
 Many of the most successful local groups of musicians, such as Mariachi Vargas de Tecalitlán began migrating to Mexico City.
 It was here that recording catapulted mariachi to be one of Mexico's most popular forms of art by the 1940s.

 Throughout this period the typical size of the group grew, with the addition of trumpets and an increased number of violins, usually meaning three or more.
 They complemented a rhythm section of vihuela, guitarrón, classical guitar, and harp, which still saw occasional use.
 The 1950s and 1960s are today regarded as a golden age for the style, as mariachi reached its cultural zenith in Mexico, and many of the most popular and renowned sones were written or recorded during this time.
 Mariachi Vargas was the most popular and influential mariachi during this time, and their albums from this generation live on as some of the defining mariachi recordings.

 In the second half of the 20th century, mariachi began to achieve popularity and mainstay status in the United States as well, due to the increasing number of American citizens with Mexican heritage.
 The first mariachi group in the US was started by Nati Cano in 1961, and since mariachi has only bloomed as both a cultural and academic interest in the states.
-Linda Ronstadt's 1987 album Canciones de mi Padre, which features several sones jaliscienses became a smash hit, further elevating the prominence of the style in the US.'
+Linda Ronstadt's 1987 album Canciones de Mi Padre, which features several sones jaliscienses became a smash hit, further elevating the prominence of the style in the US and Worldwide.'